By Zaid Al Nassir, Decision Resources Group (DRG)

-- Insufficient scrutiny on notified bodies: Notified bodies (NBs) focused on one-time/premarket assessments and approval, behaving as industry partners for manufacturers, focusing on approval rather than device safety and quality.
+- Insufficient scrutiny on notified bodies: Notified bodies had (NBs) focused on one-time/premarket assessments and approval, behaving as industry partners for manufacturers, focusing on approval rather than device safety and quality.

 As a result of the report, numerous modifications were made to the MDD, including the inclusion of a specific definition for clinical data and expanded articles on conformity assessments.
-The PIP breast implant and MOM hip implant scandals in 2010 placed immense pressure on the EU commission to implement changes and rejuvenated calls for regulation reform.
+The emergence of the PIP breast implant and MOM hip implant scandals in 2010 placed immense pressure on the EU commission to implement changes and rejuvenated calls for regulation reform.
 Ultimately, following various consultations and amendments, the European Commission approved and released the text of the new regulations in 2017.

 Key Changes and Market Impact

 The MDR has generally enlarged the scope of what constitutes a medical device, and is designed to produce harmonious results across member states by superseding national laws and previous directives; this comes to unify the legal framework surrounding medical devices across the EU.

 Directives Vs. Regulations — One of the most important changes presented by the MDR is that its terms are binding to all member states at the moment of implementation, whereas the terms of the MDD were non-binding, creating variation as they were incorporated into the national laws of member states.
 Still, there remain opportunities for member states to monitor their national markets and ban certain high-risk devices.